unjs/nitro/SECURITY.md

 All security vulnerabilities will be promptly verified and addressed.

-We recommend to regulary upgrade and publish with the latest versions of used packages and sub-dependencies by maintaining lock files (`yarn.lock`, `package-lock.json` and `pnpm-lock.yaml`) in order to ensure your application remains as secure as possible.
+We recommend to regularly upgrade and publish with the latest versions of used packages and sub-dependencies by maintaining lock files (`yarn.lock`, `package-lock.json` and `pnpm-lock.yaml`) in order to ensure your application remains as secure as possible.